fish-shell/fish-shell/sphinx_doc_src/cmds/set.rst

 In query mode, the scope to be examined can be specified.

-In erase mode, if variable indices are specified, only the specified slices of the array variable will be erased.
+In erase mode, if variable indices are specified, only the specified slices of the list variable will be erased.

 ``set`` requires all options to come before any other arguments.
 For example, ``set flags -l`` will have the effect of setting the value of the variable ``flags`` to '-l', not making the variable local.